Sports Psychologist Jobs

 Education Requirements

-In addition to your undergraduate coursework, pursuing internships or volunteer experiences in sports psychology is a good idea.
+In addition to your undergraduate studies, pursuing internships or volunteer experiences in sports psychology is a good idea.
 These experiences will give you a greater understanding of how to work with athletes and how to support them behaviorally and emotionally.
 You can find internships with sports teams at the collegiate or professional level.

 Certification and Licensing